Boston Women's History Trail

 This 19th-century Cambridge duplex was home to Maria Baldwin when she served as the first female African African-American female principal in a Massachusetts school.
 The home was declared a National Historic Landmark in 1976 and remains a private family home.
 Baldwin lived here from 1892 to 1922.
 From 1916 to her death in 1922, she supervised an all-white teaching staff and a student population that was 98% white when she served as the headmaster of the Agassiz Grammar School.
 Her contributions were so significant that she is commonly referred to as the most distinguished educator of African descent in the early 20th century.

-Constructed in 1807 and home to Margaret Fuller until the age of 16, this home become one of the first settlement houses in the United States in 1902.
-At that time, the staff of the Margaret Fuller House worked to help women who had recently arrived in the United States with a variety of services.
+This historic house was constructed in 1807 by Timothy Fuller.
+His daughter Margaret Fuller, author of Woman in the Nineteenth Century was born at the house four years later and it became her home until the age of 16.
+The Fullers owned the house until 1844, but it became a tenement int he last half of the 19th cenutry.
+In 1902, the Cambridge YWCA turned it into one of the first settlement houses in the United States.
+At that time, the staff of the Margaret Fuller Neighborhood House organization worked to help women who had recently arrived in the United States with a variety of services.
+The organization began working to preserve the home in the 1940's.
 Today, the historic home is still operating programs that fulfill the vision of Progressive reformers with an emphasis on education and social services.

 Established in 1888 as a training school for kindergarten teachers by Lucy Wheelock, this school was known as Wheelock College between 1939 and 2018 when it merged with Boston University.
 Wheelock was a key figure in the kindergarten movement in America.
 Wheelock taught in kindergartens, toured internationally to lecture on the topic of early childhood education, and established a school that trained tens of thousands of teachers well after her death in 1946.
 Wheelock served on many committees including in the League of Nations through the years as well.
 Her legacy lives on as the namesake of Wheelock College of Education & Human Development, Boston University's school of education.